Simplified VAT compliance for foreign e-services and goods sellers & marketplaces

 Check our global VAT and GST on digital services tracker to see which other countries have introduced indirect taxes on electronic services to consumers.
 You can receive our regular global VAT and GST news by signing up today!

 Nigeria had already introduced VAT on B2C sales in February 2020.
-But this has now been extended: sales to Nigerian consumers must include local VAT, requiring a VAT registration with the Federal Inland Revenue Service (FIRS); B2B sales will require the Nigerian customer to withhold the VAT and pay directly to FIRS.
-Therefore if the provider is only making B2B sales, then it will not have to VAT register.
+But this has now been extended: sales to Nigerian consumers must include local VAT, requiring a VAT registration with FIRS; B2B sales will require the Nigerian customer to withhold the VAT and pay directly to FIRS.

 What digital services and physical goods liable to Nigerian VAT?